Former SEC Prosecutor

 and Wall Street Defense Counsel

 A whistleblower is an individual who alone or jointly provides information to the SEC about possible past, present, or future violations of federal securities laws.
 Under SEC rules, whistleblowers must make their claims using an SEC Form TCR.
 People who provide important information to the SEC that allows it to prosecute violators of federal securities laws are eligible for rewards and protected from retaliation by their employers.
 If you are considering whether to report a securities violation, you should seek counsel from a knowledgeable attorney to make sure that your interests are protected.
-At the Silver Law Group / Law Firm of David R. Chase, PA, our SEC whistleblower attorneys represent people who want to report a violation to the SEC without suffering from retaliation.Understanding How the Whistleblower Program Works
+At the Silver Law Group and the Law Firm of David R. Chase, PA, our SEC whistleblower attorneys represent people who want to report a violation to the SEC and seek a financial bounty.Understanding How The Whistleblower Program Works

 The whistleblower program is set forth in Section 922 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Prior to Dodd-Frank, the SEC had complete discretion over the award, which was governed by Sarbanes Oxley and only given in insider trading cases.
 Under Section 922, if an SEC judicial or administrative action results in sanctions of more than $1 million, the SEC must pay an award to a whistleblower who voluntarily gave original, high-quality information to the Commission that led to the action's success.
 The award is an aggregate amount of between 10% and 30% of the monetary sanctions imposed.